 Let’s add these quantities to our table to see how they match up with the numbers we found before:

-Each ordering cost in the second column consists of the $5 cost to order times a value.
+Each ordering cost in the second column consists of the 5 dollars cost to order times a value.
 This value is the number of orders you will need to make during the year.
-Each holding cost in the third column consists of the $1 cost to store one bottle for one year, times the average inventory.
+Each holding cost in the third column consists of the 1 dollar cost to store one bottle for one year, times the average inventory.
 The expression we have written for the total costs preserves these patterns.

 Before we find the critical points of TC(Q), let’s simplify the function to make the derivative easier to find.
 Carry out the multiplication in the first term and use negative exponents in the first term to give